 Figure 1.
 A phasor measurement unit (PMU) gathers and processes the data on voltage magnitude and phase angle from powerline sensors.

 To gather and analyze this data effectively, utilities need to have data acquisition, processing, and visualization, all working seamlessly across platforms and systems.
-To meet these demands, National Instruments (NI), Hewlett Packard Enterprise (HPE), and OSIsoft used the Intel® IoT Platform as the foundation for a “best of breed” PMU.
+To meet these demands, National Instruments (NI), Hewlett Enterprise (HPE), and OSIsoft used the Intel® IoT Platform as the foundation for a “best of breed” PMU.

 This smart, connected PMU builds on the interoperability, connectivity, security, scalability, and manageability features of the Intel IoT Platform.
 It comes with open code that lets grid owners get deeper and faster insight into problems, so they can optimize transmission and distribution (T&D).